gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 >
 > MIC: MHC class I related gene

 DP/DQ etc. has multiple genes in one locus (基因座).
-Each of α and β have 2 types of chains.
+Each α and β have 2 types of chains.

 > A locus is **the specific physical location of a gene or other DNA sequence on a chromosome**, like a genetic street address.
 A, B, C, G, F are all **loci**.